 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-Three years ago, instead of visiting my parents in Edinburgh, we met them in Austria which was a real trip down memory lane for me.
 Austria holds a lot of memories for me as I used to go there with my parents most years for vacation/holiday in the summer, so it was great to re-live some of them with my husband and son.

-I was never much of a ‘kids menu’ kid – I was always brought up eating the same as my parents and that didn’t include many of the things typically on kids menus like chicken fingers or burgers.
+I was never much of a 'kids menu' kid - I was brought up eating the same as my parents and that didn't include many of the things typically on kids menus like chicken fingers or burgers.

-When we were visiting three years ago, we stayed at a bed and breakfast that had become somewhere we always went as part of our visits when I was a child.
-The owner was such a character, so warm and welcoming, and I know my parents would now certainly consider her a friend.
+The owner is such a character.
+She is so warm and welcoming, and I know my parents now certainly consider her a friend.
 When we all visited, she made Wiener schnitzel for us one night and it reminded me how tasty it can be.

 Is Wiener schnitzel made with pork or veal?